Presentation title: 'Launching of the New OIE Global Wildlife Disease Reporting System: WAHIS-Wild'

-Dr. Ziad Memish is currently the Deputy Minister of Health for Public Health in Saudi Arabia.
-He is a senior Consultant Adult Infectious Diseases at King Fahad Medical City, Professor at the College of Medicine, Alfaisal University and Adjunct Professor in the Hubert Department of Public Health, Rollins School of Public Health, Emory University.
+Dr. Ziad Memish is a senior Consultant Adult Infectious Diseases at King Fahad Medical City, Professor at the College of Medicine, Alfaisal University and Adjunct Professor in the Hubert Department of Public Health, Rollins School of Public Health, Emory University.

-Positions held include Executive Director Infection Prevention & Control Saudi National Guard Health Affairs, Director Gulf Cooperation Council States and WHO Collaborating Center for Infection Control, and Assistant Deputy Minister for Preventive Medicine from 2009 till April 2012.
+Positions held include Executive Director Infection Prevention & Control Saudi National Guard Health Affairs, Director Gulf Cooperation Council States and WHO Collaborating Center for Infection Control, and Deputy Minister of Health for Public Health.

 He has served as a member of several international committees with WHO and ISID, and of numerous regional organizations.
 Nationally he is the chair of the Hajj Executive Preventive Medicine Committee and more than 14 National Committees including the National AIDS Committee, and the National Committee for TB.
 He established the National Infectious Diseases training program at the Saudi Council for Health Specialities.In November 2007, he was awarded “The King Abdulaziz Medal from the First Degree” - the highest award on a National level in Saudi Arabia for achievements in the field of infectious diseases and infection control.